Namtayto/spring-boot-react-student-app/README.md

 #### An actual version of frontend build deployed to Vercel and backend deployed to Render:
 https://studywithnam.vercel.app <br>
 Login: 1@gmail.com <br>
-Password: 1
+Password: 1 <br>
-Note: If any request is not sent for a few minutes the server will automatically suspend.
-It will start again after 5 minutes since the first request.
+**Note: If any request is not sent for a few minutes the server will automatically suspend.
+It will start again after 5 minutes since the first request.**

 ## Used Technologies: